l8stwisd8m/longintlib/README.md

 • `make tests` for tests;
 • `make examples` for examples.

-Default `Makefile` target is intended for compiling shared object file, so it can be modified and executed with `make` command to recompile it when necessary.
+Default `Makefile` target is intended for compiling shared object file, so it can be modified and executed with `make` command to recompile the library when necessary.
 There are various additional functions, all of which can be used to update library with `made dev`.

 ## Usage